Hunmanby: History

 The village's name of Hunmanby originated with the Danes, appearing in King William's Domesday Book (published in 1086) as 'Hundemanbi' meaning 'farmstead of the hounds men', relating to the hunting down of wolves on the Yorkshire Wolds.

 Evidence exists showing that Hunmanby was occupied by much earlier people than the Danes.
 A landslip occurred in 1907 revealing a British chariot burial site from the 1st or 2nd century BC, in which a chariot was buried horse and all.
 A tumulus on a local farm was opened up to reveal an ancient burial site containing 15 skeletons.
 Roman pottery and flint axe and arrowheads are frequently found in and around Hunmanby.

 Given by William the Conqueror to Gilbert de Gant, De Gant lived in a house "without the town" named Le Burlyn (Old French for wool house), regarded to be built on the site where now stands Low Hall, the manor of Hunmanby became one of the most powerful in the North of England.
 His son Walter founded Bridlington Priory.
 Hunmanby was the site of a castle (fortress in some descriptions) which was built by Gilbert de Gant.
 It was destroyed during the Battle of Hunmanby by William le Gros (the Earl of York) and the Constable of Chester, Eustace fitz John during a period of history known as The Anarchy.
 The site of the castle is now known as Castle Hill.

 The manor changed hands through the centuries many times the manor maintained its importance until the end of the 19th century, when the hereditary Lords of the Manor sold the estate piece by piece.
 The manor belonged from the 1620s to the 1830s to the Osbaldestons, a branch of a prominent Lancashire family; the most notable member of the family was Richard Osbaldeston, Bishop of London 1762–64.
 The manor passed by inheritance to the Mitford family, of whom the most notable was the novelist Bertram Mitford.

-It was the main market town for the East Riding of Yorkshire and is said to be the last place in England where King Stephen kept his wolfhounds.
+It was the main market town for the East Riding of Yorkshire, and Hunmanby Market Cross survives.
+It is said to be the last place in England where King Stephen kept his wolfhounds.
 It has a number of important buildings including Low Hall.
 The original hall, which dates from the 11th century, and Hunmanby Hall, a Queen Anne era building erected to replace the original hall on a more elevated site.
 The lodge and gateway to the hall were built using stones taken from Filey Brigg.

 After the death of Lord Nunburnholme in the early part of the 19th century, the Hall was bought by the Methodist Education Committee and re-opened in April 1928 as a boarding school for girls.
 The school closed in 1991 and could take up to 300 girls.
 The site is now home to a nine-hole golf course.

 All Saints' Church is partly 12th century (though it is believed a Saxon church stood on the site before the present one).
 It was renovated in 1845 and is now grade II* listed.